Skip to Main Content

 Know Your Voting Rights

 Voting rights in the United States are established, supported, and regulated through Constitutional amendments, federal voting rights laws, state laws, and Supreme Court decisions.
+Use these resources to get up to date voting rights info:

 State and local voting laws vary across the country.
 Check your local voting requirements by visiting Nonprofit Vote's state-by-state resource